OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Remove-PreviousOfficeInstalls/README_Remove-PreviousOfficeInstalls.md

 ﻿#**Remove previous versions of Office**

-This PowerShell Script will create remote the local MSI installations of Office 2013 and older.
+This PowerShell Script will create remove the local MSI installations of Office 2013 and older.
 The Offscrub vbs scripts are used to remove the MSI installations of Office products.

 ###**Using the Offscrub scripts**